 In March 2023, the shutdown of certain financial institutions raised economic concerns over disruption in the U.S. banking system.
-There can be no certainty that the actions taken by the U.S. government to strengthen public confidence in the U.S. banking system will be effective in mitigating the effects of financial institution failures on the economy and restoring public confidence in the U.S. banking effect on the U.S. banking system.
+There can be no certainty that the actions taken by the U.S. government to strengthen public confidence in the U.S. banking system will be effective in mitigating the effects of financial institution failures on the economy and restoring public confidence in the

+U.S. banking system.
 In addition, widespread loan defaults in the commercial real estate sector could have a cascading effect on the broader banking system, straining the financial health of lending institutions and potentially causing more banks to fail.